Story: Parades and protest marches

 All images & media in this story

-Since the 19th century New Zealanders have paraded in their streets to celebrate successes or protest against injustice.
+Since the 19th century, New Zealanders have paraded in the streets to celebrate success or protest against injustice.

 Military parades

-In early times soldiers paraded through the street to show the state’s strength, or to encourage men to join the army.
-As New Zealand entered overseas wars there were marches to farewell soldiers and to welcome them home again.
+In colonial times soldiers paraded to show the state’s strength or to encourage men to join the army.
+When New Zealand fought in overseas wars there were marches to farewell soldiers and to welcome them home again.
 After wars there were parades remembering battles and heroes.
-Anzac Day parades every 25 April now include the children and grandchildren of soldiers who have died.
+Anzac Day parades every 25 April now include the descendants of those who have fought and died.

 Royal visits

-In 1869 when the Duke of Edinburgh visited New Zealand thousands gathered to see a member of the royal family.
-Queen Elizabeth II was the first reigning monarch to visit and received a rapturous reception in 1953–54 – parades and celebrations were nationwide, and two-thirds of New Zealanders caught a glimpse of the new queen.
+When the Duke of Edinburgh visited New Zealand in 1869, thousands gathered to see a member of the royal family.
+Queen Elizabeth II was the first reigning monarch to visit and received a rapturous reception in 1953–54 – parades and celebrations were held nationwide, and two-thirds of New Zealanders caught a glimpse of the new queen.

 School’s out

-School children and graduating students have paraded in the streets.
-University students on their annual ‘procesh’ sometimes engaged in wild antics – once a group dressed as policemen and made mock arrests.
+Schoolchildren and graduating students have paraded in the streets.
+University students on their annual ‘procesh’ sometimes engaged in wild antics – one group dressed as policemen and made mock arrests.
 Students also joined protests for peace and against the Vietnam War.
-Graduation parades have become more formal.
+Graduation parades have become more formal, while in recent years senior school students have marched against climate change..

 Local parades

-Communities often celebrate jubilees and anniversaries with parades.
+Communities often celebrated jubilees and anniversaries with parades.
 In Napier there is an annual art deco parade.
 Most cities hold a Santa parade in December.
 Circuses used to parade to drum up business.

 Workers’ protests

 Workers have taken to the streets to protest about wages and working conditions.
 From 1890 workers’ parades celebrated the anniversary of the eight-hour working day.
 Striking workers sometimes faced violent opposition to marches.
 In Waihī in 1912 striking miners, their wives and children took part in protest marches.
-Strike-breakers and police stormed the miners’ hall and shot dead a miner.
-When the government reduced unions’ powers their influence waned and there were fewer workers’ marches.
+Strike-breakers and police stormed the miners’ hall and shot dead a striker.
+After the government reduced unions’ powers, their influence waned and there were fewer workers’ marches.

 Sport

-A 1924–25 All Black rugby team won all its games in the Northern Hemisphere and paraded through the streets on its return.
+The 1924–25 All Black rugby team won all its games in the northern hemisphere and paraded through city streets on its return.
 Yachtsmen won the America’s Cup and also got big city parades.
 Sport caused public displays of rage when protesters marched against the 1981 tour by the South African Springbok rugby team.

 How to cite this page: